 Inhaling an allergen through the nose can trigger a violent reaction from your body’s own immune system, such as sneezing.
 But watery eyes, a stuffy feeling, itching and a runny or stuffy nose can also disturb your sleep considerably.

-- Wash your bed textiles regularly, especially your pillowcases;
+- wash your bed textiles regularly, especially your pillowcases

-- Wash or replace your pillow in a timely manner;
+- wash or replace your pillow in a timely manner

-- Use anti-allergic mattress pads;
+- use anti-allergic mattress protectors

-- Consider using probiotic spray;
+- Consider using probiotic spray

-- Avoid elements that attract dust such as decorative pillows, soft toys or clothes racks without protection or open cabinets;
+- Avoid elements that attract dust such as decorative pillows, soft toys or clothes racks without protection or open cabinets

-- install a HEPA air filter;
+- install a HEPA air filter

-- ventilate the room vigorously in the morning and then close your windows, especially in pollen season;
+- ventilate the room vigorously in the morning and then close your windows, especially in pollen season

 Fragrances